brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">Cross-Theotokion</span>

-<span style="color:red">Θ</span> When she saw Christ lifted up on the Tree by his own will, the Blameless Virgin was amazed, and weeping she cried out, Â‘My Son and God, when I gave birth I knew no pangs, but now I suffer pains as you are unjustly<a href="#_ftn53" id="_ftnref53"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[53]</span></a> crucified by lawless menÂ’.
+<span style="color:red">Θ</span> When she saw Christ lifted up on the Tree by his own will, the Blameless Virgin was amazed, and weeping she cried out, ‘My Son and God, when I gave birth I knew no pangs, but now I suffer pains as you are unjustly<a href="#_ftn53" id="_ftnref53"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[53]</span></a> crucified by lawless men’.

 <span style="color:red">Another, of the Mother of God.
 Irmos.</span>